jbloomlab/seqneut-pipeline/README.md

 #### max_fold_change
 Maximum fold change any individual neutralization titer can have from median for that serum-virus.
 Designed to identify outliers.

+#### max_fold_change_between_nt50_and_midpoint
+Maximum variation between the nt50 and the midpoint.
+In general, the midpoint and the nt50 should result in similar values.
+However, the value for the top of the curve for each serum sample is impacted by the fraction of neut standard to total vRNA that was detected in these wells, sometimes due to small variations in the amount of neut standard detected, the top of the curve will be fit with a value that is higher or lower than 1.
+When this occurs, the midpoint of the curve may more accurately represent the nt50.
+In order to identify and remove curves where this type of error may yeild an innacurate nt50, curves where there is significant variation between the nt50 and the midpoint are flagged.

+#### min_top_frac_infectivity
+This is not used as a filter, but is used to test whether the nt50 and midpoint similarity test is due to having a curve where the top is fit at lower than a defined value.

+#### max_top_frac_infectivity
+This is not used as a filter, but is used to test whether the nt50 and midpoint similarity test is due to having a curve where the top is fit at greater than a defined value.

 ### serum_titers_qc_exclusions
 This key defines exclusions of replicates and QC thresholds in `serum_titers` to pass `serum_titers_qc_thresholds`.